-The way that telecommunications companies talk to their customers is changing.
+The way telco operators talk to their customers is changing.
 Why?

 – Those four letters we’re all getting used to hearing – GDPR

 GDPR is a European legislation designed to give individuals greater control over their own data.
 It means that even existing customers will now have the right to opt out of marketing communications.